-Please note that the information on this page is not current
+Please note: the information on this page is not current

-On May 27, 2025, the City Council decided to first establish its own frameworks for the reception of asylum seekers in Aalten.
-The college of mayor and aldermen awaits those frameworks before taking further steps.
+On May 27, 2025, the municipal council decided to first draw up its own framework for the reception of asylum seekers in Aalten.
+The mayor and aldermen are awaiting this framework before taking further steps.

 The information on this website is based on the previously proposed plan.
-Therefore, it is not quite correct now.
-We do leave the pages online so you can read back what has been shared so far.
+Therefore, it is no longer entirely accurate given the current situation.
+We will keep the pages online so that you can review what has been shared so far.

 If there is new information, we will update this website.

-The municipality of Aalten has investigated the possibilities of realizing a temporary reception site for asylum seekers at an undeveloped location within the municipality.
-From this research, the location on Singelweg, along the provincial road N313 (Hamelandroute) in Aalten emerged as the most promising.
-Other locations dropped out because of lesser accessibility, distance to facilities or the presence of nuisance contours (safety, noise).
+The municipality of Aalten has investigated the possibilities of establishing a temporary reception center for asylum seekers on an undeveloped site within the municipality.
+This investigation identified the site on Singelweg, along the N313 provincial road (Hamelandroute) in Aalten, as the most promising location.
+Other locations were ruled out due to poor accessibility, distance from amenities, or the presence of nuisance contours (safety, noise).

 Temporary shelter within a future residential area